FORMiND-Lab/formind-lab/content/authors/shenghu_han/_index.md

   - Students
 ---

-Yi Ding is currently a sophomore student at the College of Integrated Circuit, Southeast University.
-He is determined to conduct research in the fields of formal hardware verification and AI for EDA/Design under the supervision of Professor Li Min.
+Shenghu han is a senior undergraduate student majoring in Electronic Science and Technology at Southeast University.
+He will be joining the FORMiND lab as a Ph.D. student in the next year.